matthewcpaul/mcp/_work/thedotcom-page-generation.md

 <div class="c-wrap__project" markdown=1>

 ## Product Preview
-A complete overhaul and redesign of The.com’s editor and Page Generation experience.
+A complete overhaul and redesign of The.com’s editor and the new split-view Page Generation experience.

 </div>